If you create and send email newsletters regularly, you may be wondering how you can increase the number of people reading them.

 Which tool is best for split testing?

-When reviewing the most popular e-marketing apps, we’ve found Getresponse to have the best split testing functionality (it allows you to test more variants of e-newsletters against each other than its key competitors); Mailchimp and Aweber good too.
+When reviewing the most popular e-marketing apps, we’ve found Getresponse to have pretty strong split testing functionality (it allows you to test more variants of e-newsletters against each other than its key competitors); Mailchimp is also good because it allows you to test a wider range of variables than a lot of email marketing apps.